Antipolar ordering of topological defects in active liquid crystals: Abstract

 \section{Abstract}

-Recent experiments demonstrated that ATP-driven microtubule-kinesin bundles can self-assemble into two-dimensional active liquid crystals that exhibit a rich creation and annihilation dynamics of topological defects, reminiscent of particle-pair production processes in quantum systems.
-This remarkable discovery has sparked considerable theoretical and experimental interest.
-Here, we present and validate a minimal continuum theory for this new class of active matter systems by merging universality ideas with the classical Landau-de Gennes theory.
-The resulting model agrees quantitatively with recently published data and, in particular, predicts a previously unexplained regime of antipolar order.
-Our analysis implies that active liquid crystals are governed by the same generic ordering principles that determine the non-equilibrium dynamics of dense bacterial suspensions and elastic bilayer materials.
-Moreover, the theory manifests a profound energetic analogy with strongly interacting quantum gases.
-Generally, our results suggest that complex nonequilibrium pattern-formation phenomena might be predictable from a few fundamental symmetry-breaking and scale-selection principles.
+ATP-driven microtubule-kinesin bundles can self-assemble into two-dimensional active liquid crystals (ALCs) that exhibit a rich creation and annihilation dynamics of topological defects, reminiscent of particle-pair production processes in quantum systems.
+This recent discovery has sparked considerable interest but a quantitative theoretical description is still lacking.
+We present and validate a minimal continuum theory for this new class of active matter systems by generalizing the classical Landau-de Gennes free-energy to account for the experimentally observed spontaneous buckling of motor-driven extensile microtubule bundles.
+The resulting model agrees with recently published data and predicts a regime of antipolar order.
+Our analysis implies that ALCs are governed by the same generic ordering principles that determine the non-equilibrium dynamics of dense bacterial suspensions and elastic bilayer materials.
+Moreover, the theory manifests an energetic analogy with strongly interacting quantum gases.
+Generally, our results suggest that complex non-equilibrium pattern-formation phenomena might be predictable from a few fundamental symmetry-breaking and scale-selection principles.